How to Storyboard

 Elements of a Storyboard

-How to Draw a Storyboard
+How to Create a Storyboard

 How to Storyboard for Animation